OTI Festival 1983: Participants

 Broadcasters from twenty-one countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain and twenty Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition, Bolivia did not return; with Paraguay returning after missing that festival.

-Some of the participating broadcasters, such as those representing Chile and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Colombia, Mexico, the Netherlands Antilles, Paraguay, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.